Frequently Asked Questions (FAQ)

 Basic attacks can be used any time after being fully cooled down.
 A cool-down meter indicates how much a move has heated up as well as how much time is left until it fully cools down and is once again active.
 Landing basic attacks fills up Charge.
 This fuels special attacks, which come in a variety of types: some deal direct damage, others inflict status effects, while others improve Agent’s own stats.

-Defeating Wild Energenies in battle comes with its own rewards:
+Defeating Wild Energeenies in battle comes with its own rewards:

 - a.
-Defeating Energenie: (used to summon the Energenie and evolve Energenies)
+Defeating Energenie: (used to summon the Energenie and evolve Energeenies)

 - b.
-Defeating Guzzler: + Enigmatic Medallion (useful to increase the Energenies’ levels)
+Defeating Guzzler: + Enigmatic Medallion (useful to increase the Energeenies’ levels)

 - c.
 Defeating Titan: sets Titan on the right path; Agent receives several items (incl.
 Enigmatic Medallions)